PLANTING SEEDS TO MULTIPLY

 We can make a difference today

-We have the power to multiply as what Jesus said, we can do things like what He did.
+We have the power to multiply as Jesus said, we can do things like what He did.

 May your happiness multiply,